3barr/bioScript/README.md

-Erik Barroso
+## Developed by Erik Barroso
 BioScript application

-Application in sandbox development mode
+Application is currently in AweSim sandbox development mode

 Developed to generate trimming scripts for NGS data